 We may be able to advise you on an appropriate route to take.
 Please contact us.

 The law came into force for very large employers on 1 October 2012 and has been rolled out with staggered implementation dates by reference to the number of employees.
-For payrolls which have been set up since 1 October 2012 the implementation date may not yet have taken place.
+Currently auto enrolment is being rolled out to payrolls which have been set up since 1 October 2012.

-An employer can find out their staging at www.thepensionsregulator.gov.uk.
+An employer can find out more about their duties at www.thepensionsregulator.gov.uk.

 Communicating with your workers